 The approved minutes of meeting shall again be circulated to all Member-SAIs within two months from the date of the Annual Meeting.

-The final version of the minutes shall also be uploaded in the WGITA webpage in the INTOSAI Community Portal for information of all WGITA members.
+The final version of the minutes shall also be uploaded on the WGITA webpage in the INTOSAI Community Portal for information of all WGITA members.

 11. Meetings other than the annual WGITA meetings

-When a decision is taken in order for a task to be broken down into subprojects, each subproject will be undertaken voluntarily by SAIs, which might choose to meet at Working Group’s meetings or at other times.
-These meetings could even take place in a virtual way, either via teleconference, taking advantage of online discussion facilities available in the INTOSAI Community Portal, or using any other Information and Communication Technologies, which must be defined by the project or investigation leader.
+When it is decided that a task should be broken down into subprojects, each subproject will be undertaken voluntarily by SAIs, which might choose to meet at WGITA meetings or at other times.
+These meetings may take place in a virtual way, either via teleconference, taking advantage of online discussion facilities available in the INTOSAI Community Portal, or using any other Information and Communication Technologies, as determined by the project leader.

 12. Reporting